apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_cluster_config.md

 ```

 The above example enables both the Prometheus and Skywalking for the APISIX cluster which name is "default".
-Please see [Promethues in APISIX](http://apisix.apache.org/docs/apisix/plugins/prometheus) and [Skywalking in APISIX](http://apisix.apache.org/docs/apisix/plugins/skywalking) for the details.
+Please see [Prometheus in APISIX](http://apisix.apache.org/docs/apisix/plugins/prometheus) and [Skywalking in APISIX](http://apisix.apache.org/docs/apisix/plugins/skywalking) for the details.

 Admin Config
 ------------